RayKim3103/RayKim3103.github.io/_featured_categories/publications.md

 layout: list

 # The title of the tag's page.
-title: Reading Paper
+title: Publications

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: reading
+slug: publications

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This page is for reviewing the papers related to electrical & electronics or computer science
+  This page provides a brief introduction to papers published in the field of EE

 # (Optional) You can disable grouping posts by date.
 # no_groups: true